f2knpw/Parrot-Disco-Formation-flight/README.md

 - Parachute mod Dailyknowmore : https://github.com/dailyknowmore

 ## Disclaimer
-This is still a VERY EXPERIMENTAL modification!
+This is still a VERY EXPERIMENTAL modification !
 Mod and fly your Disco at YOUR OWN RISK!!!